selimbesir/rfid-voting-system/README.md

 ## Memory

-The project uses the internal EEPROM of the PIC16F877A.
+The project uses the nonvolatile internal EEPROM of the PIC16F877A.
 This allows the system to remember:

 - Candidate A vote count
 - Candidate B vote count